richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 services that use TLS and, unlike this document, DTLS as well.
 At the time it was published, it described availability of TLS 1.3 as "widely available."
-The transition and adoption mentioned in that documnent has grown, and this document now makes two small changes to the recommendations in {{RFC9325, Section 3.1.1}}:
+The transition and adoption mentioned in that document has grown, and this document now makes two small changes to the recommendations in {{RFC9325, Section 3.1.1}}:

 - That section says that TLS 1.3 SHOULD be supported; this document says